kristw/unblocks/README.md

 | [`global-box`](./packages/global-box/) | ![npm](https://img.shields.io/npm/v/global-box) | A simple key-value store singleton |

 ### Shared configs (for internal use)

-Sure, here is the list converted into a two-column table:

 | Package Name | Description |
 |--------------|-------------|